bhatprerana/ofss_training/README.md

 # 🧠 Multi-Module Web Application

 This project is a comprehensive Java-based web application that demonstrates enterprise-level architecture using microservices, RESTful APIs, and dynamic front-end interfaces.
 It simulates a real-world e-commerce and banking ecosystem with modular components for service discovery, user interaction, and transaction management.
+Additionally, a **Banking Application (with JDBC)** is included, which connects to a database for basic banking operations.
 ---

 ## 📸 Screenshots & Descriptions